-Applications are now open for the 2022 edition of this course.
+Applications are now closed for the February 2022 edition of this course.

 The Emergency Telecommunications Cluster (ETC) in the Pacific region is launching the virtual Disaster-Emergency Preparedness and Response (D-EPR) training course for ICT professionals to support the coordination of humanitarian disasters and ICT emergency response in the region.

 Developed by the Torres Resilience Institute (TRI) of Flinders University in Australia in cooperation with the World Food Programme and the ETC in the Pacific, the D-EPR online course will be delivered live and is intended to build the capacity and skills of ICT staff to support preparedness across Pacific Island Countries to effectively respond to the impacts of disasters and adverse events.

 Topics covered include preparing a National Emergency Telecommunications Plan (NETP), developing Standard Operating Procedures (SOPs), implementing different types of connectivity solutions in disaster scenarios, and participating in simulation exercises.

 - To facilitate participants’ understanding of the need to prepare national IT and telecommunications infrastructure in specific countries for disasters and adverse events